dd-dreams/aft/README.md

 aft (Advanced File Transfer) is a minimal and secure tool for sharing files between two parties easily and efficiently.
 Works in Windows, Linux and macOS.

+## Notice: you're currently on the branch with the PostgreSQL database.
+This branch is not really maintained because there is no really any reason to use a database (in this program), but I'm keeping it anyway.

 This program is currently in beta stage.

 # Features